ColeCollector/2D-Platformer-Game/README.md

-# My Platformer Game
+# My Puzzle Game

-The application will be a **2d platformer game** where there is a player who can move around and has to avoid enemies.
+The application will be a **2d puzzle game** where there is a player who can move around and has to avoid enemies.
 If the player collides with the enemy it will take damage.
 If the players health reaches 0 the game will reset.
 Anyone can play this game though I think teenagers would get the most fun out of it.
 This project is of interest to me because it's something I haven't made before and sounds like something that fits well within the requirements of this project.

 ## User Stories:
 - As a user, I want to be able to move around the map